 Being as close as it is to the UK’s surfing capital, there’s a whole heap of surf schools if you need to rent some gear or grab a lesson.

 *Additional reading – Check out our guide to surfing Newquay to get the full low down on all the waves you can find in the area.

 Sennen Cove, Sennen

-Gwynver at the north end of the bay can get particularly good when the tide pushes up, offering wedgy lefts and rights that are great if you’re riding a shortboard.
+Gwynver at the bay’s north end can get particularly good when the tide pushes up, offering wedgy lefts and rights that are great if you’re riding a shortboard.

-Once you’re done with your surf don’t forget to head over to the Surf Beach Bar for some well-needed fish and chips to replace those lost calories.
+Once you’re done with your surf, don’t forget to head to the Blue Lagoon Fish Bar for some well-needed fish and chips to replace those lost calories.

 Crooklets Beach, Bude

 Crooklets Beach is a short walk from the town centre at Bude and gives you easy access to quality waves.

 It’s not world-class, but you’ll find some beach break peaks up and down the beach.

 *Beginners tip – If you’re learning to surf in Bude, head south to Summerleaze Beach (just a short walk over the headland).
 It’s sheltered by a harbour wall, making for smaller, more manageable waves.